 Martin is currently Deputy Head of Microscopy Prototyping in the Electron Microscopy Science Technology Platform at the Francis Crick Institute.
 His work focuses on developing new software and hardware tools for dealing with the deluge of data coming from modern microscopes.
 His background is in experimental quantum optics from the University of Sussex.
 After postdoctoral research and teaching fellowships in physics, he moved to the Vascular Biology Lab led by Holger Gerhardt at Cancer Research UK’s London Research Institute to work on microscope development and image analysis.
 From there he moved to the LRI’s Electron Microscopy core facility, led by Lucy Collinson, which subsequently moved to its current home at the Francis Crick Institute.
 Martin now works closely with the Crick’s Scientific Computing Science Technology Platform to work on methods for analysing large complex imaging datasets and has a strong interest in training.

-Data Analysis in Imaging Science Section Deputy Chair, University of Glasgow
+Data Analysis in Imaging Science Section Vice Chair, University of Glasgow

-Data Analysis in Imaging Science Section Deputy Chair, University of Glasgow
+Data Analysis in Imaging Science Section Vice Chair, University of Glasgow

 Chas is currently an Honorary Research Fellow at the University of Glasgow whilst he is on secondment as Chief Technology Officer of gliff.ai.
 Chas' academic work has focussed on developing bioimage analysis and instrumentation tools for quantified imaging in the life sciences.
 His current focus is on gliff.ai, a Durham University spin-out he founded during his PhD whilst his research efforts continue to focus on quantitative bioimaging, light sheet fluorescence microscopy and zebrafish embryology.
 Chas is active in the microscopy community and involved in a variety of training courses, largely focussed on python for biologists and bioimage analysis.
 After a PhD in Computer Science at the Durham University, he did a post-doc at the University of Glasgow before being awarded both an EPSRC Doctoral Prize Research Fellowship and an LKAS Research Fellowship in Data Science, from which he is currently on secondment.
 Chas' interest in phototoxicity stems from years of quantifying biological images and seeing the unintended effects that imaging and experimentation have on the samples being studied.